REPORT on the Launching of E-Platform on Palm Oil Covering Aspects on Environmental and Socioeconomic Sustainability, Health and Versatility

 Dr Sivaruby Kanagaratnam pointed out that palm oil makes the best margarine since it is semi-solid naturally given its balanced content of saturated and unsaturated fatty acids.
 “Due to its semi-solid nature, we don’t have to hydrogenate palm oil unlike the temperate, soft oils.
 Hydrogenation produces trans-fatty acid which is bad for health and many countries are banning it,” she explained.

-Many rave about resveratrol from grapes as the best antioxidant and anti-inflammatory compound but Dr Ravigadevi Sambanthamurthi found polyphenols from oil palm fruit to be more potent than resveratrol.
+Dr Ravigadevi Sambanthamurthi found polyphenols from oil palm fruit to be more potent than resveratrol from grapes.
 “We were all so zealous about the compounds in the oil, neglecting the water-soluble compounds in the colourful fruits.
 When I decided to check the aqueous portion, I was so surprised to see a high level of polyphenols and they have such amazing anti-inflammatory properties,” beamed the scientist.

 In the field of nutraceuticals, the demand for plant-based extracts is escalating, as it resonates with the shifting preference of people towards natural-derived products.

-Dr Lee Yee Ying from Monash University explained why palm oil is perfect for deep frying with its high stability under high temperature and high smoke point.
-There are less harmful compounds being formed, the physical properties of the oil can be preserved, thus it eventually reduces the fat absorption by the food.
+Dr Lee Yee Ying from Monash University explained why palm oil is perfect for deep frying with its high thermal and oxidative stability under high temperatures and high smoke point.
+Fewer harmful compounds are being formed than from temperate oils, the physical properties of the oil can be preserved for a longer period; further lower fat absorption from the fried foods is due to predominant saturated palmitic and stearic acids at the 1, 3-positions of palm oil glycerides

-Former DG of MPOB, Datuk Choo Yuen May passionately explained her red palm oil and vitamin A research and its benefits which were established among vitamin A, deficient students in China through clinical trials.
+Former Director General of MPOB, Datuk Dr Choo Yuen May passionately explained her red palm oil and vitamin A research and its benefits which were established among vitamin A deficient students in China through clinical trials.
 Choo was also the pioneer who worked on biofuel and Malaysia embarked on the biodiesel initiative as early as 1981.

 “Biofuel is available in all our petrol kiosks where diesel is mixed with palm oil methyl ester.
 We did extensive testing on engine performance using buses and taxis and it proved to be a very environmentally sustainable fuel,” said Choo.